jamilettel/gav-client/README.md

 You can delete the session when you are done using it.
 It will remove it from the server, and you won't be able to access it again.

+## Implementing a new protocol into the client

+This project's aim is to make it possible to implement different protocols in the client.
+This can be done in the [App.tsx](./modules/App.tsx) file, by adding your protocol handler there.
+The protocol UI handler is the single biggest part of this project, fortunately for you (if you're trying to implement a new protocol), the current UI is built in such a way as to allow the reuse of certain elements.
+So please do take a look at the current code, and especially in the [components](./components) folder.

+In addition to this, you will also want to add your handler for the data coming from the websocket connection.
+You will have to edit the [websocket.ts](./websocket/websocket.ts) file and add your handler to the `PROTOCOL_HANDLERS` constant.

+After completing these two steps, this client should be able to handle both the Generic protocol, and the protocol that you have freshly implemented.